-What can leaders and organizations do to treat rising comorbidities?
+What can leaders and organisations do to treat rising comorbidities?

-- Recognize that the pain and life disruptions associated with MSK conditions increases the risk of mental distress and ensure that your disability management process includes a referral for counselling. - Promote the use of EAP to employees dealing with any chronic health condition, as mental health comorbidity is not exclusive to MSK conditions. - Consider integrating structured cognitive-behavioural therapy (CBT) and mindfulness-based interventions such as AbilitiCBT Pain Management and Adjustment to Change programs as part of stay-at-work and return-to-work programs.
+- Recognise that the pain and life disruptions associated with MSK conditions increases the risk of mental distress and ensure that your disability management process includes a referral for counselling. - Promote the use of EAP to employees dealing with any chronic health condition, as mental health comorbidity is not exclusive to MSK conditions. - Consider integrating structured cognitive-behavioural therapy (CBT) and mindfulness-based interventions as part of stay-at-work and return-to-work programmes.
 These interventions are clinically effective psychological treatments ideal for mental health conditions and co-occurring MSK pain.